 Radio Signals are the keys, which make WiFi networking possible.
-These radio signals transmitted from Wi-Fi antennas are picked up by WiFi receivers, such as computers and cell phones that are equipped with WiFi cards.
-Whenever, a computer receives any of the signals within the range of a WiFi network, which is usually 300 — 500 feet for antennas, the WiFi card will read the signals and thus create an internet connection between the user and the network without the use of a cord.
+These radio signals transmitted from WiFi antennas are picked up by WiFi receivers, such as computers and cell phones that are equipped with WiFi cards.
+Whenever, a computer receives any of the signals within the range of a WiFi network, which is usually 300 — 500 feet for antennas, the WiFi card reads the signals and thus creates an internet connection between the user and the network without the use of a cord.

-You can think WiFi card as being an invisible cord that connects your computer to the antenna for a direct connection to the internet.
+You can think of WiFi cards as being invisible cords that connect your computer to the antenna for a direct connection to the internet.

-WiFi cards can be external or internal, meaning that if a WiFi card is not installed in your computer, you may purchase a USB antenna attachment and have it externally connect to your USB port, or have an antenna-equipped expansion card installed directly to the computer.
-For laptops, this card will be a PCMCIA card in which you insert to the PCMCIA slot on the laptop.
+WiFi cards can be external or internal.
+If a WiFi card is not installed in your computer, then you may purchase a USB antenna attachment and have it externally connect to your USB port, or have an antenna-equipped expansion card installed directly to the computer (as shown in the figure given above).
+For laptops, this card will be a PCMCIA card which you insert to the PCMCIA slot on the laptop.

-A Wi-Fi hotspot is created by installing an access point to an internet connection.
-The access point transmits a wireless signal over a short distance. typically covering around 300 feet.
-When a Wi-Fi .enabled device, such as a Pocket PC, encounters a hotspot, the device can then connect to that network wirelessly.
+A WiFi hotspot is created by installing an access point to an internet connection.
+The access point transmits a wireless signal over a short distance.
+It typically covers around 300 feet.
+When a WiFi enabled device such as a Pocket PC encounters a hotspot, the device can then connect to that network wirelessly.

-Most hotspots are located in places that are readily accessible to the public, like airports, coffee shops, hotels, book stores, and campus environments.
+Most hotspots are located in places that are readily accessible to the public such as airports, coffee shops, hotels, book stores, and campus environments.
 802.11b is the most common specification for hotspots worldwide.
 The 802.11g standard is backwards compatible with .11b but .11a uses a different frequency range and requires separate hardware such as an a, a/g, or a/b/g adapter.
-The largest public Wi-Fi networks are provided by private internet service providers (ISPs) that charge a fee for users to connect to the internet.
+The largest public WiFi networks are provided by private internet service providers (ISPs); they charge a fee to the users who want to access the internet.

-Some Hotspots require WEP key to connect that is the connection is considered to be private or secure.
-As for open connections, anyone with a WiFi card can gain access to that hotspot.
-So in order for a user to gain access to the internet under WEP, the user must input the WEP key code.
+Some Hotspots require WEP key to connect, which is considered as private and secure.
+As for open connections, anyone with a WiFi card can have access to that hotspot.
+So in order to have internet access under WEP, the user must input the WEP key code.